 **Not available in all states

 The pediatric EHB varies by state.
 The cost for this benefit will be applied during standard renewal.
 Please contact your Broker, Consultant or MetLife Account Representative for more details.

 Also known as Exchanges, these marketplaces will allow small businesses to compare costs and different types of features for products sold on the exchange.
 However, MetLife believes that it will be possible for your business to meet the essential health benefits requirement for pediatric dental without going through health insurance marketplaces.
-Starting in 2014, small businesses will have access to health and dental benefits through public marketplaces.
+Starting in 2014, small businesses were provided access to health and dental benefits through public marketplaces.

 Depending on qualifications, such as number of employees and average income, your business may qualify for a small business tax credit.
 Employers are encouraged to go through the steps in the IRS Small Business Healthcare Tax Credit Worksheet to see if they are eligible for a credit.

 The "Cadillac Tax" is an excise tax that employers may have to pay, starting in 2018, depending on the value of their insurance plan.
 Fully-insured stand-alone dental, vision, and supplemental health products are not subject to the "Cadillac Tax."
 Please consult your Broker Consultant or tax advisor for more information.